suppechasper/zebra-scripts/README.md

 the defauls in those scripts.
 If naming of varibales in the matlab files changed adjust read.data.R to reflect those changes.

-The visualization si run through the scripts:
+The visualization is run through the scripts:
 - run.focus.R
 - run.focus.multi.R
 Adjust settings as desired.
 Options are described in the comments in the scripts.